mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type IdempotencyToken: string
     :param IdempotencyToken: **[REQUIRED]**

-      A token to disambiguate duplicate requests.
-You can use the same input in multiple requests, provided that you also specify a different idempotency token for each request.
+      A unique identifier that you provide to ensure idempotency.
+If multiple requests differ only by the idempotency token, the same response is returned for each repeated request.

       This field is autopopulated if not provided.